callumflack/callum-flack-design/content/posts/2016-08-12-primary-healthcare-network-patient-survey-app.comp.md

 <!-- And the app is easily adaptable as we discover further use cases over time.  -->

 The resulting survey app immediately created value for PHN.
 It's an experience that patients and staff find fast, simple and easy.
-This helps PHN to collect quality data to increase the effectiveness of their services.
+This helps PHN to collect quality data they can use to improve their services.

 @[MarkdownNote](note="This app is not publicly available.
 Please get in touch for a demo.")